 Hero sells more than 30 Lakh Splendor Plus in India every month.
 For comparison, TVS cannot sell that many Apaches even in a year!
 To say that Hero Splendor Plus is a success would be an understatement.
 Many companies have tried to emulate this success but have only fallen face down onto the road.
-Spendor Plus however continues to soar above the rest in this age of inflation as well.
+Splendor Plus however continues to soar above the rest in this age of inflation as well.

 As automobile enthusiasts, we have pondered over this age-old question many times.
 Let’s look at what makes Splendor Plus such a great success in India